 Of course, its short-term financial performance continues to be dependent on known unknowns such as weather conditions.
 However, over the long run it appears to have the capacity to generate positive profit growth as it moves ahead with its investment programme.

 With its shares currently having a dividend yield of 6.3%, they appear to offer a relatively attractive passive income versus other UK shares.
 As such, now could be the right time to buy them as part of a diverse portfolio of stocks that can produce a rising dividend stream over the coming years.

-The post Stock market crash: 2 cheap UK shares I’d buy in a Stocks and Shares ISA today appeared first on The Motley Fool UK.
+The post Stock market crash: 2 cheap shares I’d buy today to make a passive income appeared first on The Motley Fool UK.

-Peter Stephens owns shares of British Land Co and Vodafone.
-The Motley Fool UK has recommended British Land Co.
+Peter Stephens owns shares of Rio Tinto and SSE.
+The Motley Fool UK has no position in any of the shares mentioned.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.